qcodespp/qcodespp.github.io/docs/source/autoapi/qcodespp/measure/index.rst

            and offline_plotting will then be able to plot the correct dependencies automatically.
 However; it can be tricky to get all the dimensions right, so in most instances it's better to just pass all measured parameters to the parameters argument, and then plot whatever parameter against whatever other parameter manually.

+       station (Optional, Station): The ``Station`` to use if not the default.

+       use_threads (Optional, bool): Use threading to parallelize getting parameters from instruments.

-       timer (Optional, bool, default False): The default station.measure() includes a timer parameter, which is useful for Loops but essentially useless here.
-If you really want it, set timer=True.
+       use_timer (Optional, bool, default False): The default station.measure() includes a timer parameter, which is useful for Loops but essentially useless here.
+If you really want it, set use_timer=True.

    .. py:attribute:: station